mathjax/MathJax/docs/html/_sources/api/html.txt

         MathJax.HTML.Cookie.Set("test",{x:42, y:"It Works!"});

-    will create a cookie named "mjx:test" that stores the values of ``x`` and ``y`` provided in the `data` object.
+    will create a cookie named "mjx.test" that stores the values of ``x`` and ``y`` provided in the `data` object.
 This data can be retrieved using the :meth:`MathJax.HTML.Cookie.Get()` method
     discussed below.